Ray J: 2013–present: Reality TV and new music

-Ray J team up with Bobby Brackins for the track "I Hit It First" which was released on April 6, 2013.
+Ray J teamed up with Bobby Brackins for the track "I Hit It First", which was released on April 6, 2013.
 "I Hit It First" caused controversy for allegedly aiming its lyrics at Kim Kardashian and Kanye West.
 The song has since debuted at #51 on the Billboard Hot 100.
 "ATM" was released as a single on August 5, 2014, and it features Migos.
 Ray J is hosting Oxygen's new reality game show series Bad Girls All-Star Battle.
 In May 2014, Kardashian and West married.
 Ray J was reported to have sent a check that totaled his profits off of the sex tape that year as a wedding gift.

 He competed with his sister on the FOX reality cooking series My Kitchen Rules.

 On January 3, 2017, Ray J took part as a "new star" housemate on season 19 of Celebrity Big Brother.
 He walked off the show after a week.
 He also threatened legal action after his exit from the show.

 On March 15, 2020, Ray J and Princess Love took part in The Conversation on Zeus Network.
 In May 2020, Love filed for divorce.